paritytech/polkadot/roadmap/implementors-guide/src/types/availabilty.md

 # Availability

-One of the key roles of validators is to
+One of the key roles of validators is to ensure availability of all data necessary to validate candidates for the duration of a challenge period.
+This is done via an erasure-coding of the data to keep available.

 ## Signed Availability Bitfield